 The Council operates a proactive approach to ensure that empty homes do not remain empty unnecessarily and fall into misuse and dereliction.
-If you have received an empty homes letter requesting confirmation of its current status, please complete the online survey so we may update our council tax records.
+If you have received an empty homes letter since August 2018 requesting confirmation of its current status, please complete the online form so we may update our council tax records.

 Financial help for owners of empty homes